 - You will visit Lucious Malfoy's house (creepy), the Weasley's living room or a very elaborate forbidden forest full of creatures, visual and sound effects.

-What you will see in the outdoor studios
+What you'll see at the exterior studios

 As for the outdoor studios, they are also full of surprises.
 In them you will see the Dursley' s house on Privet Drive (stairwell included), the night bus, platform 9 and ¾, Ollivander's store and many more corners.
 The only bad thing about this visit is that, once you leave the studios, it will be difficult to mingle with Muggles again.